nagarjunagit19/YadasChallenge1/README.md

    Integrate code into jenkins CICD

 ** Functionality assumptions
+	As per the instructions, launching of google site is starting point for execution.
+So this 	step is mentioned in before test method.
- Assumed Names of employees are unique.
+ 	Each test case should start in new browser.
+No test case should be executed with in same browser Assumed Names of employees are unique.
 Hence used hashMaps, else we can use lists

 ** Modules Covered:
  - Team Page